 Keep in mind that it can be a double edge sword, especially during rush hour and when trying to find parking.
 Some venues will have parking available, while others will only have parking for a few cars.
 This means that you may need to pitch in to pay for your guests’ parking or hire a valet service.

 A country side wedding is trendy these days.
-Ample parking and beautiful landscapes make it a great location option.
+Ample parking and beautiful landscapes make it a great Calgary wedding venues location option.
 On the flip side, you would need to get your guests there somehow.
 Also, some couples find country side weddings too isolated.

 If you want to look into this type of weddings, here is a great resource: Where to Have a Country Wedding Close to Calgary.

 Once you know the general type of venue location, you can start looking in that area for what’s available.
-Narrowing things down will help you focus your search.
+Narrowing things down at this stage will help you simplify your next steps.

 4. Pick the type of wedding venue

-There are a variety of venues for weddings to choose from including Hotels, Banquet Halls, Community Centers, Golf Clubs, Refurbished Barns, Historical Sites or Museums, Theatres, Restaurants, Public Gardens and Parks, etc. Make sure you check our larger list of wedding venues in Calgary.
+There are a variety of venues for weddings to choose from including Hotels, Banquet Halls, Community Centers, Golf Clubs, Refurbished Barns, Historical Sites or Museums, Theatres, Restaurants, Public Gardens and Parks, etc. Make sure you check our larger list of Calgary wedding venues.

 Choosing the type of wedding venue will be easier once you have chosen your location in the previous step.
-However here are a few pointers about popular types of venues.
+However here are a few pointers about popular types of Calgary wedding venues.

 Hotels are great if you have out-of-town guests.
 This way they can both attend your wedding and stay at the hotel without worrying about transportation.
 Another benefit is that hotel venues are usually all-inclusive and you won’t have to coordinate a caterer, decorator, planner, florist, etc. The downside of it all is cost.
 Hotel weddings tend to be more expensive.